BSN Frequently Asked Questions

-The BSN program at ECU is not a direct admit program.
+The traditional BSN program at ECU is not a direct admit program.
 All students enter ECU and remain an Intended Nursing major until they have met all eligibility criteria and are ready to apply to the clinical portion of the program.
 If admitted to the program, students then shift to a Declared Nursing major.

 How many students are admitted to the BSN program each semester?

-ECU is proud to be the largest BSN program in the state of North Carolina.
+ECU is proud to be the largest traditional BSN program in the state of North Carolina.
 The College of Nursing accepts up to 130 BSN students each semester for a total of 260 students each year.
 We usually receive anywhere between 200 – 250 applications each semester for the BSN program.

 To be eligible to apply to the BSN program at ECU, what requirements do I have to meet?